DirkEngels/dotenv-editor/IDEAS.md

+# Next release 0.2.2

+### Added
++ Support multiple libraries (dialog/whiptail/zenity/whatever)
+- Option to specify .env file to use
+- Flag to write directly in stead of temp file

 # Todo for future version

 ### Added
-- Support multiple libraries (dialog/whiptail/zenity/whatever)
 - Specify log output (to file or use /dev/null by default)
-- Option to specify .env file to use
-- Flag to write directly in stead of temp file
 - Flag to group variables (like the current version does)
 - Flag to hide intro